 However, Belize is a travel destination you should not ignore on your way down through Central America.

-This is a picture of the harbor at dusk, coming back from a Caribbean Island boat trip we took:
+This is a picture of the harbor at sunset, coming back from a Caribbean Island boat trip we took.
+I got inspired again and gave it a painterly look

 I also made a digital paint of this harbor scene, available in my art print galleries – click on it to see a larger format: